 Actually, most people who work to preserve the Suffolk breed call them Suffolk Horses.
 “Punch” is a shortened version of an Old English descriptive term, “punchy,” which refers to the Suffolk’s body type.

-The Suffolk Punch Trust was created in 2002 to purchase the land and horses that were previously managed and bred by the HM Hollesley Prison in Suffolk County.
-The Trust is trying to turn the facility into a visitors’ center that showcases and preserves the Suffolk Horse and educates the public about East Anglian agricultural history.
+The Suffolk Punch Trust was created in 2002 to purchase the land and horses that were previously managed and bred by the HM Hollesley Prison.
+With the help of HRH Princess Anne and British TV host Paul Heiney, money was raised to buy the farm in 2006 and the Visitors’ Centre opened in 2010.
+Its purpose is to showcase and preserve the Suffolk Horse and educate the public about East Anglian agricultural history.
 You may donate funds to their effort at the Trust website.

 Learn about American Suffolk breeders from the North American Suffolk Horse Association.

 In the 7-minute video below you’ll see a variety of these beautiful horses at home in England:

 What a great horse lovers’ site.
 You sure know your horse facts.
 I love your “punchy” article.
 Please visit my horsie blog at http://www.horsefactsbymarshahubler.wordpress.com

 P.S.
 If you’d like to be featured on my blog as a Keystone Stables fan OR a horse lover, email me and we’ll talk.